Mathis-Z/bootloader/documentation/general_boot_process.md

 4. If ramdisk present: Copy the ramdisk to an aligned address.
 The alignment requirements are given in the kernel header.
 Set the ramdisk pointer and size in the kernel header.
 5. Copy the protected-mode kernel code to an aligned address.
 The protected-mode kernel starts right after the real-mode part of the kernel whose size can be calculated using the kernel header (setup_sects*512).
-6. Allocate space for a stack and a heap.
-Set the heap_end_ptr in the kernel header.
-7. Copy the kernel header (offset +0x1F1 from the start of the kernel image) into the zero page at offset +0x1F1
+6. Copy the kernel header (offset +0x1F1 from the start of the kernel image) into the zero page at offset +0x1F1
-8. Set the video parameters in the zero page.
+7. Set the video parameters in the zero page.
 I found that newer kernels do this themselves so it does not matter what we put there but older kernels rely on the bootloader for this.
-9. Create a GDT with flat 4 GiB code and data segments.
+8. Create a GDT with flat 4 GiB code and data segments.
-10. Build the page tables.
+9. Build the page tables.
 "The range with setup_header.init_size from start address of loaded kernel and zero page and command line buffer get ident mapping" ([boot protocol](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt)).
 For simplicity I just identity-map all memory.
-11. Exit the boot services.
+10. Exit the boot services.
 This returns the current memory map.
 Use this to set the memmory map in the zero page.
-12. Set the GDTR.
+11. Set the GDTR.
-13. Use inline assembly to set the prepared page table and set rsp to the prepared stack.
+12. Use inline assembly to set the prepared page table and set rsp to the prepared stack.
 Jump to the kernel entry point.

 ## Other operating systems